SyncfusionExamples/How-to-add-a-custom-view-to-the-data-label-of-a-.NET-MAUI-Chart/README.md

-# How to add a custom view to the data label of a .NET MAUI Chart
+# How to add a custom view to the data label of a .NET MAUI Toolkit

-This repository contains a sample project demonstrating how to add a custom view to the data label of a .NET MAUI Chart using Syncfusion controls.
+This repository contains a sample project demonstrating how to add a custom view to the data label of a .NET MAUI Toolkit using Syncfusion controls.

 **Syncfusion Chart Control**